 Cooperative Education (co-op) is a unique feature of the RIT experience that gives students meaningful work experience during their time at RIT.
-Co-op is full-time, paid work experience directly related to student's field of study and career interests.
+Co-op is significant, full-time, paid work experience directly related to student's field of study and career interests.

 The co-op experience is a reason why many students choose RIT.
 Parents and students can learn more about co-ops directly on the Office of Career Services and Cooperative Education website, but here are some common questions and concerns of parents and students:

 Co-op requirements vary by college and department.
 Co-ops can be required or optional, and the amount of required time spent on co-op differs by department.
 View the list of co-op requirements by college to see what is expected of your student based on his or her field of study.